 The textbook may deal with the subjects in greater detail, and, as with the notes, you will probably need to read the passages several times.
-The textbook also contains relevant questions and at revision time you may want to return to these to further test your knowledge.
+The textbook and accompanying CD-ROM also contain relevant questions, and at revision time you may want to return to these to further test your knowledge.
 At the end of each lesson there is a list of new technical words whose meanings you should know.
 There is also a summary to which you can add your own comments.